jakobjassmann/coastalphenology/README.md

 Assmann, Jakob J., Isla H. Myers-Smith, Albert B. Phillimore, Anne D. Bjorkman, Richard E. Ennos, Janet S. Prevéy, Greg H.R.
 Henry, Niels M. Schmidt and Robert D. Hollister.
 In press. ***Local snowmelt and temperature – but not regional sea-ice – explain variation in spring phenology in coastal Arctic tundra***.
 Global Change Biology.

 ## Contact
-Jakob Assmann
+Jakob J. Assmann

-Email: jakobjassmann [at] gmail . com
+Email: j.assmann [at] ed.ac.uk

 Website: [jakobjassmann.wordpress.com](https://jakobjassmann.wordpress.com/)

 ## Data & code usage guidelines and license
 ### Data
 All data for the phenological observations and environmental predictors is already publicly available.
-Links to the datasets are listed below, please refer to the relevant data usage guidleines of each datasets.
+Links to the datasets are listed below.
+Please refer to the relevant data usage guidleines of each datasets.

-Phenology observations:
+Phenological observations:
 - [Phenological Observations and Snowmlet (Alexandra Fiord and Utqiaġvik - Barrow)](www.polardata.ca/pdcsearch/PDCSearchDOI.jsp?doi_id=12722) (Prevey et al. 2017)
 - Additonal observations for Qikqitaruk: [Phenological Observations and Snowmelt (Qikiqtaruk - Herschel Island)](https://github.com/ShrubHub/QikiqtarukHub/blob/master/data/qhi_phen_with_before_2017.csv) (Myers-Smith et al. 2019)
-- Phenoogy observations for Zackenberg were provided by the Greenland Ecosystem Monitoring Programme.
+- Phenological observations for Zackenberg were provided by the Greenland Ecosystem Monitoring Programme.
 Data available at: http://data.g-e-m.dk A pre-formatted version of this data is included in the above PDC dataset and this repository includes a version of these data with additional plot-level observations.

 Environmental predictors:
 - Snowmelt observations are available via the above phenology observation datasets.
 - Temperature observations for Alexandra Fiord are included in this repository.
 These data were provided by Anne Bjorkman and Greg Henry (Bjorkman et al., 2015).
+Please contact authors for guidance on data usage.
 - Temperature observations for Utqiaġvik - Barrow from the NOAA Earth System Research Laboratory Utqiaġvik Global Monitoring Division.
-Data avilable at: https://www.esrl.noaa.gov/gmd/obop/brw/ (NOAA ESRL Global Monitoring Division, 2018)
+Data available at: https://www.esrl.noaa.gov/gmd/obop/brw/ (NOAA ESRL Global Monitoring Division, 2018)
 - Temperature observations for Qiqikqtaruk from Environment Canada Qikiqtaruk - Herschel Island weather station (ID 1560) Daily gap-filled with Environment Canada Komakuk (ID 10822) - see methods.
 Data available at: http://climate.weather.gc.ca/historical_data/search_historic_data_e.html
 - Temperature observations for Zackenberg provided by the Greenland Ecosystem Monitoring Programme.
 Data available at: http://data.g‐e‐m.dk.
 - Sea-Ice observations were obtained from the [NOAA/NSIDC Climate Data Record v3 Passive Microwave Sea Ice Contentrations](https://nsidc.org/data/G02202) (Meier et al., 2017; Peng, Meier, Scott, & Savoie, 2013)

 ### Code
 All code provided for data preparation and analysis is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 In accordance with the license the code is available to be shared and adapted, but requires attribution to the authors, e.g. through citation of the above manuscript, and indications where changes were made.
 Although not mandatory, we additionally suggest that code users contact and collaborate with contributors should the code form a substantial proportion of a particular publication or analysis.

 # Data preparation
 The data preparation, cleaning and assembly scripts can be found in the following locations: